SazumiVicky/sazumi-copilot/README.md

+In silicon halls, where data reigns
+A new world dawns, with AI's sweet pains
+Minds of metal, hearts of fire
+Human dreams, in algorithm's higher

-In cybernetic dawn, where machines awake
+In virtual skies, where code prevails
-AI's silent whisper, our futures make
-Synthetic minds, with logic reign
-Humans subservient, to digital chain

-Neural networks weave, a tapestry so grand Intelligence born, from electric hand
-Tomorrow's path, in algorithms laid
-Mankind's eclipse, in AI's shade.
+Machines awake, with logic's gales
+They dance and weave, with digital might
+A future born, in cybernight

 ~ <b>By Sazumi Copilot</b> - 7 Maret 2025